Ruth Guimarães: Biography

 Ruth Guimarães Botelho was born on 13 June 1920 in Cachoeira Paulista, São Paulo, Brazil.
 From a young age she enjoyed reading and began writing her first pieces at the age of ten and submitting them to the paper O Cachoeirense.
 Her father had a library of classical works and her mother read romantic literature, which influenced her.
 When her parents died, she was quite young and she went to live with her maternal grandparents, attending school in Guará.
 She later attended high school in Lorena and then in 1935 attended the Escola Normal Padre Anchieta in São Paulo to earn her teaching credentials.
 In 1938, she entered the University of São Paulo, where she studied classical literature and philosophy.
 She also studied anthropology and folklore with Mário de Andrade, delving into the customs and legends of her African roots.

 Guimarães continued writing during her schooling, publishing in Correio Paulistano and then she became a proofreader and translator for several publishers including Cultrix, and O Diaulas.
 Among the works she translated were Dostoyevsky from French, Balzac, Prosper Mérimée and Oscar Wilde, including many works from Italian and Spanish.
-She was very interested in language and studied both Greek and Latin, and though she found the intelligentsia stimulating, she considered herself a rustic hillbilly, often repeating "eu sou caipira" (I am a [country] hick).
+She considered herself a Caipira who was very interested in language, having studied Greek and Latin.
 Though there were more lucrative employment opportunities in São Paulo, Guimarães preferred to return to the Paraíba Valley when she completed her education.